State and Local Policy Database

 Duke Energy Progress offers the Neighborhood Energy Saver (NES) program to qualified low-income residential customers.
 This program provides one-on-one energy education, on-site energy assessments, and appropriate packages of no-cost energy conservation measures in order to reduce energy consumption in low-income households.
 The program includes measures such as filters, AC covers, switch plate thermometers, weatherstripping, door sweeps, caulking, foam, bulbs, efficient lighting, water heater insulation and temperature adjustment, water efficiency measures, and energy savings calendars.
 Additional measures are made available to customers with higher energy burdens.
 The program is implemented by Honeywell Building Solutions in partnership with Duke Energy's program staff.
 NES program staff work with local governments for involvement in kick-off events and program support.
 Duke Energy’s Helping Home Fund helps pay for repairs and health and safety issues.

 In 2019, Duke Energy Progress established its Low-Income Pay for Performance Program pilot which provides payments to qualified non-profit agencies, based on energy savings resulting from weatherization and other efficiency upgrades.
 The payments are intended to assist participating agencies in expanding the number of customers they serve through their energy-saving programs.
-The program leverages funding from third-party organizations, and measures eligible for payments include, but are not limited to wall insulation, foundation insulation, air sealing, energy-efficient lighting, low-flow water measures, refrigerator replacement, water heating replacement, and insulation
+The program leverages funding from third-party organizations, and measures eligible for payments include, but are not limited to wall insulation, foundation insulation, air sealing, energy-efficient lighting, low-flow water measures, refrigerator replacement, water heating replacement, and insulation.
+As of 2022, a High Energy Use Pilot was filed and approved to assist customers that demonstrate high electrical burden.

 At this time, PSNC Energy does not offer energy efficiency programs targeted at low-income customers.